 The climate crisis is affecting millions of people around the world today.
 And threatening millions more in the very near future.
 It is often said that photographs have changed the world.
 Might photography also have the power to save it?

-'In times of universal deceit, telling the truth is a revolutionary act'.
-Photographers are using their visual communication skills to draw attention to the beauty and tragedy in nature and to the real challenges our environment faces.
-Photography clearly has a role to play in engaging the public with the pressing issues of our time, but perhaps photography itself is ultimately unsustainable?
+‘In times of universal deceit, telling the truth is a revolutionary act’.
+Top photographers are using their talents to draw attention to the beauty and tragedy in nature and to the real challenges our environment faces.
+Photography clearly has a role to play in engaging the pressing issues of our time, but perhaps photography itself is ultimately unsustainable?
 Can photographic practice reconcile itself and reinvent, meeting the needs of life on a warming planet?

 Photographers, journalists, communicators and content creators around the world must better explain the causes of climate change, investigate those responsible for environmental harm and bring them to account, and tell the stories of those living with its effects, while presenting solutions.
 How serious this all gets now depends on how quickly society transforms.
 And how quickly society transforms depends on how many people demand it.